 The Most Effective Thank You Email Template

 As mentioned above, I went on 50+ interviews and spoke to well over 100 people during the course of my job search.
-That meant a lot of thank you notes and, better yet, a lot of opportunity to test what format works best.
+That meant a lot of thank you notes and, better yet, a lot of opportunities to test what format works best.

 After all was said and done, the template below is the one my data showed to be most effective.
 I measured “effectiveness” by the percentage of people who replied as well my success rate for scoring a slot in the next round of interviews (or getting the offer).

 To start, we lead off with our “thank you.”
-It sounds dumb, but you’d be surprised at how many people fail to actually include the words “thank you” in their note (seriously, I see this a surprising amount with the people I coach).
+It sounds obvious, but you'd be surprised at how many people fail to actually include the words “thank you” in their note, (seriously, I see this a surprising amount with the people I coach).
 Instead of actually saying it, they imply it by saying stuff like “great chatting with you.”

 People are busy, especially as you get further up the food chain.
 Their time is valuable and it goes a long way to acknowledge that.
-Don’t just imply it, write out the words!
+So don't just imply it, write out the words!

 Next, we make a point to show them that we listened and understood.

 Full attention is a rare thing in today's world and people like interviewers expect to get it from you.
 By recapping a point that you spoke about in your conversation, it shows that you were listening and engaged.

 Bonus points if you add in an action you took based on the conversation, or share a relevant (and quality) piece of content!

 Then, at the end of the email, we do the exact same thing by taking a personal angle in the PS.
 For best results, mention taking action against advice your interviewer gave you, illustrate your results, and finish with a follow up question.

 This helps solidify your level of engagement in the interviewer's mind and keeps the door open to continue the conversation and build the relationship.